google/mtail/docs/Interoperability.md

 ## Prometheus Exporter Metrics

-https://prometheus.io/docs/instrumenting/writing_exporters/ describes useful metrics for a Prometheus exporter to export. `mtail` does not follow that guide, for these reasons.
+Prometheus' [writing exporters documentation](https://prometheus.io/docs/instrumenting/writing_exporters/) describes useful metrics for a Prometheus exporter to export. `mtail` does not follow that guide, for these reasons.

 The exporter model described in that document is for active proxies between an application and Prometheus.
 The expectation is that when Prometheus scrapes the proxy (the exporter) that it then performs its own scrape of the target application, and translates the results back into the Prometheus exposition format.
 The time taken to query the target application is what is exported as `X_scrape_duration_seconds` and its availability as `X_up`.